Philadelphia Man Charged With Theft of Government Funds

 U.S. Attorney's Office, Eastern District of Pennsylvania

-Oliver Burke, 56, of Philadelphia, Pennsylvania, was charged by Information with one count of theft of government funds and one count of theft from an employee pension plan, announced Acting United States Attorney Louis D. Lappen.
-According to the Information, the defendant received Social Security and pension benefits intended for his mother-in-law, after his mother-in-law’s death in April 2013, until the fraud was discovered in March 2016.
-The defendant’s alleged actions resulted in a loss to the government of approximately $69,026.25.
+William Key, 86, of Philadelphia, Pennsylvania, was charged by Information with one count of theft of government funds, announced United States Attorney Louis D. Lappen.
+According to the Information, the defendant received retirement benefits under two different names from September 2004 until November 2016.
+The defendant’s alleged actions resulted in a loss to the government of approximately $57,536.40.

-The case was investigated by the Social Security Administration, Office of Inspector General, and the Department of Labor, Office of Inspector General; and is being prosecuted by Assistant United States Attorney Amanda R. Reinitz.
+The case was investigated by the Social Security Administration, Office of Inspector General, Pennsylvania State Police, and is being prosecuted by Special Assistant United States Attorney Christopher E. Parisi.

 An Information is an accusation.
 A defendant is presumed innocent unless and until proven guilty.